-Need some proof that the Balanced Scorecard is the right strategy management framework for you?
-Take a look at these eight examples.
+Proof that the Balanced Scorecard is the right strategy management framework for you

 Well, you’re in luck!
 Because below, we’ll discuss eight real organizations that have used the BSC—or some variation of it—to grow their company and their strategic success.

 In Puerto Rico, 57% of the island’s one million youth live below the poverty line.
 The BGCPR offers these young people the hope of a better future.
 Just over a decade ago, BGCPR nearly shut their doors due to an economic downturn.
 That’s when the CEO and president got to work restructuring the nonprofit and decided to adopt the Balanced Scorecard to manage their strategy and revitalize their organization.
 Their scorecard helped them establish managerial discipline and promote cultural change, leading to their rapid growth.
 Today, BGCPR has 11 facilities!

 For years, the city of Durham operated without a strategic plan.
 But during the economic downturn and with budgets cuts, Durham’s city manager convinced elected officials that the time was right to commence the strategic planning process.
 With a scorecard, the city of Durham was able to make more data-driven decisions and collaborate with the county government, enabling the two governments to pool resources, reduce or eliminate duplication of effort, and deliver a higher level of service to Durham residents.